 So, you’re thinking about getting a kitten or cat.
 That’s great!
 Being a feline-owned human is a wonderful experience.

-But should you get a male or female kitten?
-What are the pros and cons of male vs female cats?
+But what are the pros and cons of male cats vs female cats?
+How about male or female kitten?

 Do male cats have advantages over female cats, and vice versa?
 Is there such a thing as a feline battle of the sexes?